AngleProtocol/angle-docs/deprecated/core-module/hedging-agents/README.md

 {% endhint %}

 {% hint style="info" %}
 The exact values of the transaction fees for HAs depend on the hedge ratio (sometimes referred to as coverage ratio) of the specific agToken/collateral pair.
-You can see the current fees situation in the [analytics](https://analytics.angle.money) page related to the collateral/stablecoin pool in question.
 {% endhint %}

 ### Entry Transaction Fees